44mira/clv/README.md

 ## Usage

 1. Run `clv` (or the path to the `clv` binary) in your project's root folder.
 This should create a directory named `tests/` containing the library files for CLV.
 2. Create test files in this directory for your usecase.
-These files should end in a `_test.c` suffix.
+These files should end in a `_test.c` or `_test.cpp` suffix.
     - Alternatively, you can use `clv create <test_name> [... <test_name>]` to create a test from a base template.
         - Brackets in this notation signify that `clv create` can create multiple test files with the same command.
 3. Run `clv sync` to update the `Makefile`.
 (You can also just do this manually)